tenzir/tenzir/web/docs/get-started.md

 - understanding [why](why-tenzir.md) we built Tenzir and how it compares to other systems

-We're here to help!
+Don't forget that we're here to help!
 If you have any questions, swing by our friendly [community Discord](/discord) or open a [GitHub discussion](https://github.com/tenzir/tenzir/discussions).